stakater/mto-docs/content/learn/mto-vs-vcluster.md

 Yes.
 This is a common and powerful architecture:

-- vCluster for isolation
+- vCluster for control-plane isolation
-- MTO for internal multi-tenancy
+- MTO for the operating model — tenancy, templates, cost, hibernation and ecosystem integrations

 ---